How to credit check a company

 Reports can be purchased from a number of suppliers, and many offer subscription services that let you request a number of reports every year.
 This is perfect if you regularly trade on credit terms.

-Some credit reference agencies may simply base their decision on whether the credit score meets their expectations.
+Some credit reference agencies may simply base their decision on whether the credit score meets their expectations when credit checking a company.
 While this can be a good starting point, it’s important to scrutinize the report for any red flags or unexplained issues that could be worth checking.

 For many companies, the credit report may be the only method they use to measure risk.
 While this may work well for your company, if you’ve had trouble with late payments and bad debt in the past, there may be some further steps you could take to make you feel more secure.